Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: RESULTS

 \subsection{LoRA Fine-Tuning Induces Neuron Specialization}

 Our initial analysis focused on identifying neurons affected by the LoRA fine-tuning process.
-Figure \ref{fig:neuron_changes} illustrates the average change in activation of the 12 neurons that exhibited the largest absolute shifts between the base and the LoRA-tuned models.
+Figure \ref{fig:neuron_changes} provides a summary, showing the average change in activation ($|\Delta_{\text{act}}|$) for the 12 most affected neurons.
 A distinct pattern emerged: one set of neurons was consistently amplified (e.g., Neurons \#1086, \#560, \#1066, \#176, and \#890), showing a large positive change in activation, while another set was suppressed (e.g., Neuron \#941), showing a negative change.
-The full activation distributions for these neurons are presented as boxplots in Figure \ref{fig:boxplots}, which show a consistent upward and downward shifts in the median activation values for the amplified and suppressed neurons, respectively.
+For a more detailed statistical view, Figure \ref{fig:boxplots} presents boxplots comparing the full activation distributions of these same neurons for the base and LoRA models.
+These plots visually summarize the median, interquartile range, and overall spread of activations for each neuron, providing the granular statistical information requested.